projectfong/docs/smarthome/ha-matter-segmented-network.md

 rather than permitting unrestricted inter-network traffic.

-## 51.6 Internet Access
+### Internet Access

 The Matter device does not require general Internet connectivity for normal local Home Assistant operation.

-## 51.7 Information Disclosure
+### Information Disclosure

-Public documentation should not contain:
+Shared documentation should not contain deployment-specific values such as:

 ```text
 Production IPv4 addresses